 However, as with any such topic there exist many definitions.
 For example: “The ability to make choices which the outcome has not been determined by past events.”
 This particular one doesn’t leave much space for free will if determinism is unchallenged.
 I will try to focus the discussion on the first definition I mentioned.

-The argument on the front line these day, the analytic one, stems from
+The argument on the front line today, the analytic one, stems from

 the stance of physicalism and materialism.
 Simply put, physicalism